 Site effects, or amplification coefficients, act as a spatial amplitude modulator in the source computation.
-The ocean 123 acoustic wave generated by secondary microseismic sources transmission to the crust might differ depending on the 124 seismic frequency and incident angle.
-Kedar et al. (2008); Ardhuin et al. (2011); Stutzmann et al. (2012); Gualtieri et al. 125 (2013, 2014) extensively described how site effects can be computed for Rayleigh waves using surface waves modal 126 decomposition and body waves using plane wave approximation.
-In the following paragraphs, we recall how these 127 coefficients are calculated following Gualtieri et al. (2014) and Longuet-Higgins (1950) for body and Rayleigh waves, 128 respectively.
-Let us note that we only focus on vertical motion transmission to the seafloor, so SH and Love waves 129 are not taken into account here but have been observed and discussed in previous studies (e.g. Nishida and Takagi, 130 2016; Juretzek and Hadziioannou, 2016; Ziane and Hadziioannou, 2019; Gualtieri et al., 2020, 2021).
-131
+The ocean acoustic wave generated by secondary microseismic sources transmission to the crust might differ depending on the seismic frequency and incident angle.
+Kedar et al. (2008); Ardhuin et al. (2011); Stutzmann et al. (2012); Gualtieri et al. (2013, 2014) extensively described how site effects can be computed for Rayleigh waves using surface wave modal decomposition and for body waves using plane wave approximation.
+In the following paragraphs, we recall how these coefficients are calculated following Gualtieri et al. (2014) and Longuet-Higgins (1950) for body and Rayleigh waves, respectively.
+Let us note that we only focus on vertical motion transmission to the seafloor, so SH and Love waves are not taken into account here but have been observed and discussed in previous studies (e.g. Nishida and Takagi, 2016; Juretzek and Hadziioannou, 2016; Ziane and Hadziioannou, 2019; Gualtieri et al., 2020, 2021).

-Secondary microseismic ambient noise records are dominated by surface waves which are therefore widely used (e.g., Sabra et al., 2005; Bensen et al., 2008; Lu et al., 2018), so modeling Rayleigh waves generation has been an exten sive field (Kedar et al., 2008; Ardhuin et al., 2011; Stutzmann et al., 2012; Gualtieri et al., 2014; Gimbert and Tsai, 2015).
-As in Gualtieri et al. (2013) a surface waves modal representation of the elastic displacement field is widespread in the literature, in particular, the fundamental mode for Rayleigh waves predominates the signal.
-We follow Longuet-
+Secondary microseismic ambient noise records are dominated by surface waves which are therefore widely used for imaging local to regional areas or monitoring (e.g., Sabra et al., 2005; Bensen et al., 2008; Lu et al., 2018), so modeling Rayleigh wave generation has been an extensive field (Kedar et al., 2008; Ardhuin et al., 2011; Stutzmann et al., 2012; Gualtieri et al., 2014; Gimbert and Tsai, 2015).
+As in Gualtieri et al. (2013) a surface wave modal representation of the elastic displacement field is widespread in the literature: in particular, the fundamental mode for Rayleigh waves predominates the signal.
+We follow Longuet-Higgins (1950) tables to compute the amplitude response functions of the Rayleigh wave modal decomposition, for the case of a pressure source close to the ocean surface and a receiver at the ocean bottom, in a 2 layer model composed of the ocean, of given thickness h, and a crustal half space, as: